Dumisel/react-burger/README.md

 ---

 # Space Burgers.
-A project for Yandex.Praktikum
+A project for Yandex.Practicum
 ---

 The work on the project is divided into four months: